kalafut/kalafut.net/site/content/posts/good-tv-intros.md

 date: 2025-05-19T05:10:55.101Z
 draft: false
 ---
 I don't watch much TV these days.
-I used to watch more and have found that good intro/title sequences hold as much memory for me as the show.
+I used to watch more and have found that good intro/title sequences hold as many memories for me as the show.

 I remember dozens of fun ([Friends](https://www.youtube.com/watch?v=s2TyVQGoCYo)), catchy ([The Jeffersons](https://www.youtube.com/watch?v=_-OnRQ4P0VY)), cool ([Knight Rider ](https://www.youtube.com/watch?v=oNyXYPhnUIs)& [Airwolf](https://www.youtube.com/watch?v=ULfmowbNlK0)) themes from my earlier, but the best intros are more recent and tend to capture the vibe of a whole show in under 2 minutes.